- Symptoms and Signs

 The sensitivity of CT angiography is highest for PE in the main pulmonary artery and lobar and segmental vessels.
 Sensitivity of CT angiography is lowest for emboli in subsegmental vessels (about 30% of all PEs).
 However, the sensitivity and specificity of CT angiography have improved as technology has evolved.

 V/Q scans in PE detect areas of lung that are ventilated but not perfused.
 V/Q scanning takes longer than CT angiography and is less specific.
 However, when chest x-ray findings are normal or near normal and no significant underlying lung disease exists, it is a highly sensitive test.
 V/Q scanning is particularly useful when renal insufficiency precludes the use of contrast that is otherwise required for CT angiography.
-Also, perfusion scans can be useful when done portably for patient too unstable to undergo CT scanning.
+Also, perfusion scans can be useful when a portable scanner is used for patients who are too unstable to undergo CT scanning.
 Results are reported as low, intermediate, or high probability of PE based on patterns of V/Q mismatch.
 A completely normal scan excludes PE with nearly 100% accuracy, but a low probability scan still carries a 15% likelihood of PE.
 Perfusion defects may occur in many other lung conditions (eg, COPD, pulmonary fibrosis, pneumonia, pleural effusion).
 Mismatched perfusion defects that may mimic PE may occur in pulmonary vasculitis, pulmonary veno-occlusive disease, and sarcoidosis.

 With an intermediate probability scan, there is a 30 to 40% probability of PE; with a high probability scan, there is an 80 to 90% probability of PE.
 In such settings, the results of clinical probability testing must be used together with the scan result to determine the need for treatment or further testing.